The Socialist Equality Party candidates in the 2019 Australian election

 Head writes regularly for the WSWS on the bipartisan assault against democratic rights, as well as on other political, economic and social issues.
 He has represented the party in several elections and stood in 2013 as an SEP candidate for the Senate in Queensland.
 In recent years, he has conducted political work regularly in the Brisbane area, building the influence of the SEP among workers and young people.

 The Oxley electorate, which is currently held by Labor, covers 155 square kilometres and lies south west of Brisbane city, covering Inala and surrounding suburbs.
-The area has official jobless rates of nearly 20 percent, among the highest in the country, and lacks basic services, such as a major pubic hospital.
+The area has official jobless rates of nearly 20 percent, among the highest in the country, and lacks basic services, such as a major public hospital.

 To become involved in the SEP’s election campaign, please email us at firstname.lastname@example.org today.